xpack-dev-tools/qemu-arm-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 ## Known problems

-- Ctrl-C does not interrupt the execution if the `--nographic` option is used.
+- for `qemu-system-gnuarmeclipse`, Ctrl-C does not interrupt the execution if the `--nographic` option is used.

 ## Shared libraries